Sign In Forgot Password

 Lunch

 Thanks to Adamah (falafel contains gluten), Ian’s Pizza and Rocky Rococo (one pizza will be gluten free), and Hy-Vee (salad) for donating our lunch items.
 Thanks to their donations we’re able to fuel you for doing good at no cost to you, though we do ask that you register to help our organizers and facilities team.
-Lunch will include the presentation of the Rabbi Biatch Tikkun Olam Award and a pep rally for our day of service.
+Lunch will include the presentation of the Rabbi Jonathan Biatch Tikkun Olam Award and a pep rally for our day of service.
 You’re also welcome to bring your own lunch to enjoy together with us.

-Rabbi Biatch Tikkun Olam Award
+Rabbi Jonathan Biatch Tikkun Olam Award

-The Rabbi Biatch Tikkun Olam Award was established in 2024 to honor Rabbi Jonathan Biatch, TBE’s senior rabbi from 2005 to 2024, and current rabbi emeritus, specifically to honor volunteers who, like Rabbi Biatch, have a passion for advocacy and social justice and dedication to tikkun olam, repairing the world.
+The Rabbi Jonathan Biatch Tikkun Olam Award was established in 2024 to honor Rabbi Jonathan Biatch, TBE’s senior rabbi from 2005 to 2024, and current rabbi emeritus, specifically to honor volunteers who, like Rabbi Biatch, have a passion for advocacy and social justice and dedication to tikkun olam, repairing the world.
 During his tenure at TBE Rabbi Biatch championed and supported actions and dialogue on a wide range of issues to make our local, national, and international community a safer and more just place.
 This year we will honor Marcia Vandercook with the Rabbi Jonathan Biatch Tikkun Olam Award for her years of service through the Temple Social Action Committee and as Civic Engagement Action Team chair, her work on the Social Justice Spotlight, and her many efforts elevating others in this holy work.
 Join us at lunch to recognize Marcia and learn more about her contributions to TBE and our greater community.

 Bone Marrow Donor Drive